trainsn/Evidential-Surrogate/README.md

 # Evidential-Surrogate
-The source code for the last chapter of my PhD dissertation "Evidential-Surrogate: An Evidential Learning-based Model for Uncertainty Quantification and Active Learning".
+This repository contains the source code for the last chapter of my PhD dissertation titled "Evidential-Surrogate: An Evidential Learning-based Model for Uncertainty Quantification and Active Learning."

 ## Getting Started

 ### Surrogate Model Training

-Use the following script to train the surrogate model, which takes the simulation parameters as input and outputs the hyperparameters of the evidential distribution:
+To train the surrogate model, which takes simulation parameters as input and outputs the hyperparameters of the evidential distribution, use the following script:

 ```
 python main.py --root DATASET \